intelequia/VirtualLabs/Documentation/RemoteFX.md

 ![](./images/smi.png)

 ### Group Policy settings
-   * The following Group Policy settings allow you to configure RemoteFX within your environment:
+   * The following Group Policy settings allow you to configure RemoteFX within your environment.
+Note that when joining the server to the Session Host collection, you can get a warning indicating that the local group policies are different.
+You will need to setup these policies through the Group Policy Management console (GPMC) on the domain controller.
+Once that you have setup them, run the command "gpupdate" on a console on the local server to avoid waiting the automatic policiy refresh that happens every 5 minutes.

 | Group Policy setting name | Location | Description | Default value |
 | :---  | :---  | :--- | :---  |